MohitBajpai78271/GHFollowers-new/README.md

  # GitHub Follower (iOS Application)

-The GitHub Follower app allows users to view a list of their GitHub followers, search through them, view their profiles, and check their followers or visit their GitHub page in Safari.
+## Overview

+Developed a search functionality that allows users to search and display GitHub followers by username, showcasing their avatar images and names with an optimized, user-friendly UI and other functionalities.

 ## Features